planetruby/gems/opendata/03-sportdb.md

 Let's get started with the [Quick Starter Sample](https://github.com/openfootball/league-starter).
 Welcome to the Mauritius Premier Football League.
-Lets create your own (structured) text datasets from scratch and read it all into your SQL database of choice (SQLite, PostgreSQL, etc.) with a single command e.g.:
+Lets create your own (structured) text datasets from scratch and read it all into your SQL database of choice (SQLite, PostgreSQL, etc) with a single command e.g.: